openMF/mifos-security-plugin/README.md

 ```

 Please note that the library will work using the latest Apache Fineract® development branch (10th August 2025), also make sure you got installed the type fonts required by the reports.
-This Mifos® Reporting Plugin will work only on Apache Tomcat® version 10+.
+This Mifos® Security Plugin will work only on Apache Tomcat® version 10+.

 ## License